 Myra Crownover is a fiscal conservative who believes strongly in the principles of limited government and family values.
 A former public school teacher, Representative Crownover is currently involved in the banking and energy industries.
 She was raised in Colorado City, Texas, where she graduated from Colorado High School.
 She earned her Bachelor's degree in education from Southern Methodist University and her Master's degree from Texas A&M University.
 In 1970, Myra married Ronny Crownover, DVM.
 They celebrated their 30th anniversary before his death in March of 2000.
-Representative Crownover has four children and five grandchildren.
+Representative Crownover has four children and six grandchildren.

-Representative Crownover has an impeccable pro-life voting record and has been endorsed by the Texas Alliance for Life and the Heidi Group for her work on pro-life issues.
+Representative Crownover has an impeccable pro-life voting record and has been endorsed by the Texas Alliance for Life and the LIFE PAC for her work on pro-life issues.
 One of the greatest current threats to the unborn is secondhand smoke and Representative Crownover continues to fight hard for a ban on smoking in the workplace so that Texas moms do not have to choose between their paycheck and the health of their unborn children.

 Representative Crownover is committed to protecting every citizens’ right to bear arms.
 She maintains an “A” rating and has been endorsed by both the National Rifle Association and the Texas State Rifle Association.